nesjett/unreal-engine-crawling-system/docs/index.md

 ## Technical considerations

 The system **completly avoids using tick events** on the routes, so it is performant at any scale.

-Entering/Leaving a route is handled through *On Overlap* events with the entrance/exit collision areas.

 The animations for the first person Character arms can be used in production, but they are not optimal (the package focuses on functionality) which means that **the rig might fail for other skeletons**.
 It is also slightly adjusted on rotation and position inside the implementer blueprints.